GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

     <tr>
       <td style="vertical-align: top";>FLEDGE feature availability</td>
       <td style="vertical-align: top";>Clarification on timelines for testing and implementation for FLEDGE
-features such as Fenced Frame enforcement, K-Anonymity, etc.</td>
+features such as Fenced Frame enforcement, K-Anonymity, and so forth.</td>
       <td style="vertical-align: top";>We have <a
 href="https://developer.chrome.com/docs/privacy-sandbox/fledge-api/feature-status/">shared
 a blog post</a> on various scoped FLEDGE features and when they will